Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

 * easy to test

-Batches (each kernel operates on multiple images):
+When it comes to batching (each kernel operates on multiple images in a huge multigigabyte array):

 * much more optimal GPU usage - e.g. more blocks per multiprocessor mean that we can easier hide memory access latency
 * better performance - in my case it's 2x faster, but that's a low-end